dsilhavy/dashjs-jekyll-documentation/pages/advanced/mss.md

 # Microsoft Smooth Streaming

-Next to playback of MPEG-DASH content, dash.js supports playback of the legacy Smooth Streaming format.
+In adition to playback of MPEG-DASH content, dash.js supports playback of the legacy Smooth Streaming format.
 For that reason, a conversion of the Smooth Streaming manifest files and media segments is performed directly in dash.js on the client side.

 ## Example